Is your family wealthy? Or do you, like many others, fall for the lazy way of thinking about what being wealthy or rich actually means?

-In our family, we track our personal net worth with a simple spreadsheet that we update every now and then.
-A few years ago we fell for the myth that owning a house is one of the best investments you can make.
+But what we have come to realize is that a few years ago we fell for the myth that owning a house is one of the best investments you can make.

 Especially not if you have to fix the house.

 Looking back, we should have invested money in the stock market and held off on buying a house.
 It would have been better for our net worth as well.
 Especially if you add compound interest.
 But that’s a story for another day, my friend.

 I have to admit, there are no grand numbers in our spreadsheet.
 We're still fixing our house without taking out a second mortgage.
 So less money added to our net worth.
 But the numbers in the sheet are positive and increasing, little by little.